guoyunyi001/data-science-study/machine-learning.md

 If the regression sum of squares is a "large" component of the total sum of squares, it suggests that there is a linear association between the predictor x and the response y.

 - influential points
-outlier / leverage
-outliner-extreme y value
+  - outliner-extreme y value
-leverage-extrame x balue
+  - leverage-extrame x balue
+  - methods to identigy influential points

-standardized residuals to determine outliners studentized residuals-delete the observations one at a time, each time fitting the regression model on remaining n-1 obervations
+    - standardized residuals to determine outliners
+    - studentized residuals-delete the observations one at a time, each time fitting the regression model on remaining n-1 obervations
-Difference in fits (DFFITS)-the difference in fits quantifies the number of standard deviations that the fitted value changes when the ith data point is omitted. cook's distance-Cook's Di depends on both the residual, ei (in the first term), and the leverage, hii (in the second term).
+    - Difference in fits (DFFITS)-the difference in fits quantifies the number of standard deviations that the fitted value changes when the ith data point is omitted.
+    - cook's distance-Cook's Di depends on both the residual, ei (in the first term), and the leverage, hii (in the second term).
 That is, both the x value and the y value of the data point play a role in the calculation of Cook's distance.

 #### Why we need to make those assumptions
 1. The mean of the response at each value of the predictor is a linear function of the preditor